Social lending site reviews

 Social lending sites also have benefits for lenders.
 Lenders can build portfolios of loans that may offer better rates of return than other investment alternatives.
 But there is an important difference between P2P loans and keeping money safe in FDIC-insured CDs, money market accounts and savings accounts.
 Social lending returns can fluctuate wildly and even turn negative.
 State security regulators have issued warnings to investors on the risks of social lending and have warned investors about sites that might not be legitimate.
 The increased scrutiny is expected to help to clean up the social lending industry and make information on P2P lending more accessible.

 In the beginning, social lending sites faced a number of challenging regulatory hurdles, but those regulatory issues have, for the most part, been resolved.
-Social lending has grown especially popular in the United Kingdom, where sites such as Zopa, RateSetter, Yes-Secure.com, Quarkle and Funding Circle are competing fiercely to gain loans.
+Social lending has grown especially popular in the United Kingdom, where sites such as Zopa, RateSetter, Yes-Secure.com, Quarkle and Funding Circle have competed fiercely to gain loans.

 GreenNote provides a great way to raise money online for college tuition costs.
 The concept is pretty simple.
 The power of social networking can be effectively leveraged on GreenNote to help make college savings a reality by telling a student's story creatively to donors.
 The first step for prospective students is to create a social profile on GreenNote that can manage and promote fundraising campaigns for their college costs.